patman007/patrickmason/03_final/q16_CSS/question.md

 What is the purpose of the z-index and how is it used?
 What possible values does the z-index take (e.g. one of those is "auto")?

+### Feedback: this was an easy one, as you had to do a bit of research on w3schools and write.
+Marking this as not attempted.